 Simply - VERY GENTLY - press down the lens on the side where the gap is the biggest.
 You should hear a "click" as it pops back into place.
 Try powering the camera back on.

-5) If that doesn't work, there are two online guides for dismantling Canon cameras and fixing the E18 error.
+Here are two online guides for dismantling Canon cameras and fixing the E18 error (lens error).
 (NOTE: Try this only if your camera is no longer under warranty!)
 These are great guides with detailed photo instructions:

 1)Instructions 1 - repair instructions for Canon Ixus cameras